-Rochester Mayor Lovely Warren announces bid for third term
+Rochester mayor seeks 3rd term despite fraud charges

 ROCHESTER, N.Y.
-(AP) - Rochester Mayor Lovely Warren has announced her reelection campaign in video that touts her record leading the western New York city of more than 200,000 without addressing the campaign finance charges she faces or calls for her resignation over the suffocation death of Daniel Prude.
+(AP) - Rochester Mayor Lovely Warren announced her reelection campaign in a video that touts her record leading the western New York city of more than 200,000 without addressing the campaign finance charges she faces or calls for her resignation over the suffocation death of Daniel Prude.

 “Together we have made tremendous progress,” the 43-year-old Democrat says in the video posted Saturday on Facebook.
 Warren says the coronavirus pandemic hit the city “but it didn’t knock us out.”

-She says, “We must recognize that we rose up to meet every challenge.”
+“We must recognize that we rose up to meet every challenge,” she says in the video.

 Warren, who is seeking a third term, was indicted last October on charges she broke campaign finance rules and committed fraud during her 2017 reelection campaign.
 She has maintained her innocence.